 Manufacturers make cork in a variety of styles and finishes.
 Most cork floor tiles are non-slip and work well for bathroom and kitchen areas.

 Making the Final Decision

-When considering how to choose flooring, there’s a lot to think about.
-In the end, you’ll have to find a balance between your tastes, your budget and what works for the resale value of your property.
+When considering flooring there is a lot to think about and your decision will, in the end, be a balance between your tastes, your budget and what works for the resale value of your property.

 Also, remember that you aren’t the only person who’ll make use of the new floor.
 You should also consider the activities, habits and needs of your family and friends.

 As an example, if you have young children, of course they don’t plan to spill drinks and drop food on the floor.
 Still, it’s a safe bet that – despite their best efforts – accidents will happen.